Costs and Financial Aid

 The scholarship recognizes the academic achievement and potential of students who, through sharing their varied cultural perspectives, will enhance the education of all school of medicine students and the excellence of the school of medicine.
 If you are awarded a Dean’s Medical Excellence scholarship, it is renewable each year; contingent on meeting satisfactory academic progress (SAP) and satisfactory professional conduct.
 All accepted students are considered for the Dean’s Medical Excellence Scholarship with the submission of their secondary application.
 There are no separate application requirements.

 The school of medicine awards approximately 250 scholarships from our endowed resources each year.
-A listing of our endowed scholarships can be found on page 24 in the Financial Aid Handbook (PDF).
+A listing of our endowed scholarships can be found here.
 The majority of these scholarships are based on demonstrated financial need and require annual reapplication.

 The deadline for Need-Based Scholarships is March 15th of each year.

 Students (incoming and current) are encouraged to apply for need-based scholarships each year while in medical school.
-Information needed includes the current year's FAFSA (please use the IRS data retrieval tool to link applicant and parental tax information for prior- prior year) and the CSS Profile (the profile is needed from all incoming students applying for need based scholarships).
+Information needed includes the current year's FAFSA (school code E00524.
+Please sign for approval to transfer federal tax information from the IRS for student/spouse 2023 tax AGI) and the (CSS Profile School code 5084- the profile is needed from all incoming students and current students who have never applied for need based scholarships).
 Copies of applicant and parental income tax returns may be requested.

 Need-Based Scholarship Application Process